Templum/rabbitmq-connector/README.md

 deploy a function which has an `annotation` named `topic`, this has to be a comma-separated string of the relevant topics.
 E.g. `log,monitoring,billing`.

+In case an error occurred during the invocation of the function(s) the message is attempted to be transferred back to the Queue.
+Therefore you should ensure your functions can handle being called potentially twice with the same payload.

+Further the returned output from the function is ignored, as the connector currently only supports fire & forget flows.

 Please also make sure to check out the official Rabbit MQ documentation [here](https://www.rabbitmq.com/production-checklist.html) and [here](https://www.rabbitmq.com/monitoring.html) in order to avoid message dropping.

 ### Configuration